Shirley Hill Witt: Career

 Witt has taught at the University of North Carolina at Chapel Hill (1970–1972) and Colorado College (1972–1974).
 She was the director of the Rocky Mountain Regional Office of the U.S. Commission on Civil Rights (1975–1983).
 Witt also served as the Cabinet Secretary for Natural Resources under New Mexico Governor Toney Anaya (1983–1985).

-In 1985, she joined the U.S. diplomatic corps.
+In 1985, Witt joined the U.S. diplomatic corps.
+As an employee of the U.S. Information Agency, she worked in South America (Venezuela and Paraguay) and Africa (Somalia and Zambia).
+She held positions of Foreign Service Officer, Cultural Affairs Officer, Binational Center Director, and deputy director of U.S.I.A.

 In 2000, Witt was one of the plaintiffs in a sex-discrimination case against the United States Information Agency.
 The 1,100 women accused the agency of "manipulating the hiring process to exclude women, in some cases resorting to fraud, altering test scores and destroying personnel and test files."
+Witt reported waiting four years between being "led to believe that I did very well" on the hiring test in 1981 and being hired in 1985.
 Although the agency did not admit to any wrongdoing, each woman was awarded at least $460,000.

 Activism

-Inspired by the civil rights movement, young American Indians started radical indigenous activism that centered on sovereignty, decolonization, and anti-imperialism.
-At the 1961 American Indian Chicago Conference, a youth caucus was formed by student activists.
-That group eventually formed the National Indian Youth Council in 1961 and Witt became the founding vice president.
-The organization published a monthly newsletter, ABC: Americans Before Columbus.
+Witt was active in the Indian rights movement during the 1960s.
+In 1961, she co-founded the National Indian Youth Council and served as its first vice president.
+Soon after, she joined protestors in the Puget Sound region in the fight to secure fishing rights guaranteed by treaty.
+Later that decade, she partnered with Council co-founder Herbert Blatchford to revitalize the Gallup Indian Center in New Mexico, where she was completing her PhD.